Text Size

 What is spiritual support?

-Agrace serves people of all faith traditions and spiritual practices, including those who are not religious.
-Our spiritual & grief counselors do not promote any specific faith tradition or religious beliefs.
-Our care is guided by our patient’s and their family’s beliefs, needs and requests.
-We strive to offer support that is meaningful and comforting.
+Agrace’s spiritual & grief counselors serve people of all faith traditions and spiritual practices, including those who are not religious.
+We do not promote any specific faith tradition or religious beliefs.
+Our care is guided by the patient’s and their family’s beliefs, needs and requests.
+We strive to offer support that is meaningful and comforting to the person who is receiving it.

 How does spiritual support help?